-6.27 Applying the categorisation factors of RM4:
+7.27 Applying the categorisation factors of RM4:

-a., it is clear that the scale of the poultry unit is large and the nature of the use for growing poultry will result in a substantial change from use of the land for arable cultivation to the keeping of poultry.
+- a., it is clear that the scale of the poultry unit is large and the nature of the use for growing poultry will result in a substantial change from use of the land for arable cultivation to the keeping of poultry.
 The development would result in a very substantial increase in ammonia release to the atmosphere.
 Ammonia release and nitrogen deposition is a pollutant that has the potential to cause harm to the environment.
-The release of ammonia triggers a requirement to consider mitigation measures.

-b., the proposal is supported by a Transport Statement that shows that chicks, feed, grown birds and waste will all be brought to and removed from the site by road.
+The release of ammonia triggers a requirement to consider mitigation measures. - b., the proposal is supported by a Transport Statement that shows that chicks, feed, grown birds and waste will all be brought to and removed from the site by road.
 The volume of traffic generated would be an increase from the arable use of the land, the Transport Statement notes 94 HGVs (192 movements per cycle).
 Activity would continue throughout the year with a series of peak periods, about 48 days apart, when at the end of the cycle the grown birds are removed, and waste is cleared from the site (42 HGV vehicles, 84 movements) and restocking occurs.
 The volume and nature of vehicle movements are considered to be within the normal range for a large poultry unit.
-The length of the journeys may be relatively long, as birds are processed at Thorne (57 miles) and waste is to be transported for processing at Thetford Power Station (204 miles).

-c., the proposal has been the subject of an Environmental Statement, as the number of birds exceeds the Schedule 1 threshold of 85,000.

-d., the site is not in an area that has been designated to require action because of existing poor air quality.

-e., the population density of the site surroundings is relatively low.

-- 6.28 The application's Environmental Statement notes under Air Quality Assessment, an Odour Impact Assessment has been undertaken and responds to the finding of that study through "Use of high-speed roof mounted fans". - 6.29 The report on the modelling and dispersion and deposition of ammonia uses the modelling and emission factors of the Environment Agency.
-The results of the study acknowledges the impact upon the Pilmoor Woods SSSI is in excess of the "Critical Level/Load" due to the increased release of ammonia from the proposal.
+The length of the journeys may be relatively long, as birds are processed at Thorne (57 miles) and waste is to be transported for processing at great distance at Thetford Power Station (204 miles). - c., the proposal has been the subject of an Environmental Statement, as the number of birds exceeds the Schedule 1 threshold of 85,000. - d., the site is not in an area that has been designated to require action because of existing poor air quality. - e., the population density of the site surroundings is relatively low. - 7.28 The application's Environmental Statement notes under Air Quality Assessment, an Odour Impact Assessment has been undertaken and responds to the finding of that study through "Use of high-speed roof mounted fans". - 7.29 The report on the modelling and dispersion and deposition of ammonia uses the modelling and emission factors of the Environment Agency.
+The results of the study acknowledges the impact upon the Pilmoor Woods SSSI due to the increased release of ammonia from the proposal.
 The ES, whilst accepting that the development results in an increased Ammonia Load does not address the level of harm caused to the SSSI.
-This leaves an unacceptable environmental risk to the condition of the SSSI. - 6.30 The applicant has been invited to identify additional mitigation measure(s) that could be provided to address the release of ammonia.
-The agent has responded on behalf of the applicant to set out that the modelling work undertaken found the impacts to be "insignificant" and fully compliant with the Environment Agency permitting regime regulatory thresholds.
-The agent then notes the requirements of the Local Plan RM4, and finds the air quality impacts are "protected".
-Given that it has been shown in other locations that harm still results from compliance with the Environment Agency Permitting regime, this cannot be relied on to ensure that the high bar set by policy RM4 is met. - 6.31 The agent considers that the use of "Air Scrubbers" is not a mandatory requirement, there are no comparable poultry units in operation, but records that "there are three units approved in England (two in Shropshire and one in Gloucestershire) which require air scrubbers and these stem from a requirement for mitigation as part of a Habitat Regulations Assessment.
-None of these three approved units have been completed to date." - 6.32 The agent finds that the use of "air scrubbers" is unnecessary and no other mitigation measures to reduce ammonia release have been proposed.
-The proposals made have not changed and rely upon dispersion rather than reduction of ammonia release.
+This leaves an unacceptable environmental risk to the condition of the SSSI. - 7.30 Within the 16th February 2023 committee report it was noted that the applicant was invited to identify additional mitigation measure(s) that could be provided to address the release of ammonia.
+The agent responded to set out that the modelling work undertaken found the impacts to be "insignificant" and fully compliant with the Environment Agency permitting regime regulatory thresholds.
+The agent considered that the use of "Air Scrubbers" is not a mandatory requirement and noted that there are no comparable poultry units in operation in England, but records that "there are three units approved in England (two in Shropshire and one in Gloucestershire) which require air scrubbers and these stem from a requirement for mitigation as part of a Habitat Regulations Assessment.
+None of these three approved units have been completed to date."
+The agent found that the use of "air scrubbers" is unnecessary and no other mitigation measures to reduce ammonia release necessary.